- What is a Web service?

 How do I get a WSKey that can access a particular institution's data?

 When you request a WSKey via WSKey Management make sure you can specify the institution's data you want to get access to via the OCLC Symbol or Registry ID fields in the Request WSkey form.
-OCLC Staff will verify eligibilty and then create a WSKey that has access to that institution's data.
+OCLC Staff will verify eligibility and then create a WSKey that has access to that institution's data.

 Can I access multiple institutions from one WSKey?